 This is where the trip protection policy comes in.
 If you lose something or have something stolen, then trip protection may cover your losses.
 Unfortunately it’s not as easy as sending them an email saying your $500 camera was stolen and receiving a check a week later.
 There is a tedious process involved (the insurance companies rarely make it easy on you).
 If something is stolen, then the first thing you need to do is file a police report as this is most likely the first thing the insurance company will ask for.
 Then you file a claim, send in paperwork, and wait for a response.

 For natural disasters and cancellations, whether it be flight, bus, train, tour, or anything similar, it will all depend on the situation and policy you have.
 This whole process can be time consuming and extremely frustrating, and honestly, as long as you book with a reputable company, trip protection shouldn’t be necessary.

 Many people choose not to go with trip protection simply because they refuse to travel with anything they aren’t willing to lose.
 Sure, you may not want to replace that ipod or laptop while on the road, but sometimes it’s just easier to suck it up and pay than it is trying to recoup your money.
 Again, though, it’s all a matter of personal preference.

 Read this article to learn more about insuring your electronics while on the road

 The choices for travel insurance are completely overwhelming, as a google search for travel insurance yields over 85 million results.
 BootsnAll is a fantastic resource for researching travel insurance and partners with several different companies.
 It’s a great place to start.

 You can check out the various pages on travel insurance.
-You can do side by side comparisons of travel insurance plans, , trip insurance plans, and multiple other policies and options available.
+You can do side by side comparisons of travel health insurance plans, , trip protection plans, and multiple other policies and options available.
 There are also plenty of consolidator sites out there where you can compare different policies from different companies.

 Read A Travel Insurance Interview: Do You Really Need It? for more information on travel insurance: